AdobeDocs/campaign-classic.pt-BR/help/installation/using/configure-fda-synapse.md

 ## Conta externa do Azure synapse {#azure-external}

-A conta externa do [!DNL Azure Synapse] permite conectar a instância do Campaign ao banco de dados externo do Azure Synapse.
+A variável [!DNL Azure Synapse] A conta externa do permite conectar a instância do Campaign ao banco de dados externo do Azure synapse.

 Para criar o [!DNL Azure Synapse] a conta externa siga as etapas abaixo: